AdobeDocs/campaign-classic.en/help/workflow/using/monitoring-workflow-execution.md

 >
 >You can apply this configuration individually for each activity.
 To do this, edit activity properties and select the error management mode in the **[!UICONTROL Advanced]** tab.

-For more on workflows' execution troubleshooting, refer to the [dedicated section](../../production/using/workflow-execution.md).
+For more on workflows' execution troubleshooting, refer to [Campaign Classic v7 Production Guide](../../production/using/workflow-execution.md).

 ## Processing errors {#processing-errors}